Nonprofit Resources

 - Who will investigate the suspicious activity and follow up on allegations?

-- What are your policies and what outcomes may come from an investigation — termination of employee, fidelity bond claim, legal action, or a combination of these?
+- What are your policies, and what outcomes may come from an investigation — termination of the employee, a fidelity bond insurance claim, legal action, or a combination of these?

 - What transactions are suspicious, or what assets are missing?